Frequently Asked Questions

 - If I am hunting in Texas from another area, can you expedite my trophies for me?

 - Bob Moncrief will be happy to serve your taxidermy needs in any capacity you want.
-This includes skinning, salting, drying and shipping trophies to your hometown taxidermist.
+This includes skinning, tanning and shipping unmounted trophies to your home or your hometown taxidermist.
 Bob also can mount, crate and ship your mounted trophies directly to your home.
 Whatever service you want, Bob can accommodate your taxidermy requirements.